Discovering...

 Director: Sam Mendes | Locations: Tangier, Oujda, Erfoud

-Daniel Craig's Bond installment featured a dramatic desert train sequence filmed in eastern Morocco and scenes in Tangier.
+Daniel Craig's Bond installment featured a dramatic desert train sequence filmed in eastern Morocco and atmospheric pursuit scenes through Tangier's narrow streets.

-Licensed guides (from 100 MAD) know exactly where each film was shot and can point out camera angles and set pieces.
-They bring the locations to life with behind-the-scenes stories.
+Licensed guides (from 100 MAD) know exactly where each film was shot and can point out camera angles and set positions.
+They bring the locations to life with behind-the-scenes production stories.

 Visit Atlas Studios in the morning

-Morning light is best for photography, and you avoid the afternoon heat.
-Tours last 1-2 hours.
-Some sets may be closed during active productions, so arrive early for the best experience.
+Morning light is best for photography, and you avoid the afternoon heat that can exceed 40 degrees C. Tours last 1-2 hours.
+Some sets may be closed during active productions, so arrive early.

 The two sites are only 30 km apart.
-A full day allows you to tour Atlas Studios in the morning and Ait Ben Haddou in the afternoon golden hour, the best light for photography.
+A full day allows you to tour Atlas Studios in the morning and Ait Benhaddou in the afternoon golden hour — the best light for matching the on-screen look of these locations.

 Book day trips from Marrakech

-Marrakech to Ouarzazate is a scenic 4-hour drive over the Tizi n'Tichka pass.
-Day trips from Marrakech to Ait Ben Haddou and Atlas Studios start from 500 MAD per person including transport.
+Marrakech to Ouarzazate is a scenic 4-hour drive over the Tizi n'Tichka pass (2,260 m elevation).
+Day trips from Marrakech to Ait Benhaddou and Atlas Studios start from 500 MAD per person including transport.

 Bring water and sun protection

-Ouarzazate and the desert regions are extremely hot from May to September.
-Temperatures can exceed 45 degrees Celsius.
-Carry at least 2 liters of water per person and wear sun protection.
+Ouarzazate and the desert regions are extremely hot from May through September.
+Temperatures regularly exceed 45 degrees C. Carry at least 2 liters of water per person and wear sun protection.

 Check for active filming before visiting

 Atlas Studios and CLA Studios occasionally close sections during active productions.
-Check with your hotel or tour operator before visiting to avoid disappointment.
+Check with your hotel or tour operator before visiting to avoid finding areas restricted.

 Allow extra time in Essaouira

-Beyond the Game of Thrones locations, Essaouira is a beautiful coastal town worth exploring for 1-2 days.
-The seafood, art galleries, and laid-back atmosphere make it a perfect filming-tour addition.
+Beyond the Game of Thrones locations, Essaouira is a beautiful coastal town worth 1-2 days.
+The seafood, art galleries, and Atlantic breeze make it a perfect addition to any film-location itinerary.

 Many desert filming locations have limited cell signal.
-Download Google Maps or Maps.me offline data for the Ouarzazate, Zagora, and Merzouga regions before your trip.
+Download Google Maps or Maps.me offline data for the Ouarzazate, Zagora, and Merzouga regions before leaving Wi-Fi coverage.

-Organized tours take the hassle out of visiting remote film locations.
+Organized tours take the logistics out of visiting remote film locations.
 These popular options cover the major sites with knowledgeable guides.
-Prices may vary by season.
+Seasonal pricing may vary.

 Ouarzazate Film Studio Day Tour

-Morning at Atlas Studios followed by an afternoon at Ait Ben Haddou with a guide who covers both film history and the UNESCO heritage of the ksar.
+Morning at Atlas Studios followed by afternoon at Ait Benhaddou.
+Guides cover both film history and the UNESCO heritage of the ksar.
+Includes transport between sites.

 Marrakech to Ouarzazate Day Trip

-Scenic drive over the High Atlas via Tizi n'Tichka pass, Atlas Studios tour, Ait Ben Haddou visit, and return to Marrakech by evening.
+Scenic drive over the High Atlas via Tizi n'Tichka pass (2,260 m).
+Atlas Studios tour, Ait Benhaddou visit, and return to Marrakech by evening.
+Lunch stop included.

 Game of Thrones Morocco Tour

-Multi-day tour covering Essaouira (Astapor), Ait Ben Haddou (Yunkai), Atlas Studios interior sets, and desert locations used in the series.
+Multi-day tour covering Essaouira (Astapor), Ait Benhaddou (Yunkai), Atlas Studios interior sets, and desert locations.
+Overnight stays in Ouarzazate and Essaouira.
+Seasonal pricing may vary.

 Desert Film Locations Expedition

-Visit The Mummy and Lawrence of Arabia desert locations near Erfoud, Merzouga, and Zagora with overnight stays in desert camps.
+Visit The Mummy and Lawrence of Arabia desert locations near Erfoud, Merzouga, and Zagora.
+Includes overnight in a Sahara desert camp under the stars.
+Seasonal pricing may vary.

 Booking tip: Prices listed are approximate and may vary by season.
 Private tours cost more but offer flexibility with timing and itinerary.
 Group tours are more affordable and typically depart early morning.
 Book through your hotel or a licensed tour agency in Marrakech or Ouarzazate for the most reliable service.

-The late afternoon sun bathes the mud-brick ksar in warm golden light, perfectly recreating the cinematic look from Gladiator and Game of Thrones.
-Cross the river for the reflection shot.
+The late afternoon sun bathes the mud-brick ksar in warm amber light, perfectly recreating the cinematic look from Gladiator and Game of Thrones.
+Cross the river for the reflection shot that appears on every poster.

 Knowledgeable local guides can position you at the exact camera angles used in famous films.
-Ask for the “Gladiator view” or the “Game of Thrones shot” at each location.
+Ask for the “Gladiator view” or the “Game of Thrones shot” at each location — they know the precise spots.

 Desert sunrise photography

 For Sahara film locations like The Mummy's Erg Chebbi, wake before dawn.
-The transition from blue to gold across the dunes creates the epic desert shots that defined these films.
+The transition from blue to gold across the dunes creates the epic desert panoramas that defined these films.
+Bring a telephoto lens for dune detail shots.

 Studio photography rules

-Photography is generally permitted at Atlas Studios during tours.
-However, certain areas may be restricted during active productions.
-Professional video equipment may require additional permissions.
+Photography is permitted at Atlas Studios during tours.
+Certain areas may be restricted during active productions.
+Professional video and drone equipment may require additional permissions.
+Ask your guide before flying a drone.

 Avoid peak tour groups

-Large tour buses arrive at Ait Ben Haddou between 10 AM and 2 PM.
-Visit early morning or late afternoon for crowd-free photography and better light conditions.
+Large tour buses arrive at Ait Benhaddou between 10 AM and 2 PM.
+Visit early morning or late afternoon for crowd-free photography and significantly better light conditions.

 Essaouira rampart angles

 The Game of Thrones Astapor scenes were filmed along the Skala du Port.
-Walk the full length of the ramparts for the best angles matching the show, with cannons and ocean as your backdrop.
+Walk the full length of the ramparts for the best angles matching the show, with the Portuguese cannons and Atlantic Ocean as your backdrop.

 The 1942 classic Casablanca, starring Humphrey Bogart and Ingrid Bergman, is one of the most celebrated films in cinema history.
 Set during World War II in the Moroccan city, it tells the story of Rick Blaine's nightclub and the wartime intrigue surrounding it.
-Despite its title and setting, not a single frame was shot in Morocco — the entire production took place on sound stages at Warner Bros.
-Studios in Burbank, California.
+Despite its title and setting, not a single frame was shot in Morocco — the entire production took place on Warner Bros. sound stages in Burbank, California.

-The real Casablanca offers its own cinematic experiences: the breathtaking Hassan II Mosque perched on the Atlantic, the Art Deco architecture of the Ville Nouvelle, and the Quartier Habous with its planned medina built during the French colonial period.
+The real Casablanca offers its own cinematic experiences beyond Rick's Cafe: the breathtaking Hassan II Mosque perched above the Atlantic (interior tours from 130 MAD for non-Muslims), the Art Deco architecture of the Ville Nouvelle dating to the 1930s French protectorate era, and the Quartier Habous planned medina built during the colonial period with traditional Moroccan architectural style.

-Everything you need to know about visiting Morocco's film locations.
+Everything you need to know about visiting Morocco's film locations, from specific productions to practical tour details.

 Game of Thrones filmed extensively in Morocco during Seasons 3 and beyond.
-Ait Ben Haddou served as the slave city of Yunkai.
+Ait Benhaddou served as the slave city of Yunkai.
 Essaouira's ramparts and harbour became Astapor, where Daenerys acquires the Unsullied.
-The ancient city walls of Essaouira stood in for the fictional city.
 Atlas Studios in Ouarzazate was used for interior sets and additional scenes.
 You can visit all of these locations independently or through guided Game of Thrones tours from Marrakech.

 Ridley Scott filmed key scenes of Gladiator (2000) in and around Ouarzazate, Morocco.
-Ait Ben Haddou served as the backdrop for the slave market and the city of Zucchabar.
+Ait Benhaddou served as the backdrop for the slave market and the city of Zucchabar.
 A massive Roman colosseum replica was constructed at Atlas Studios for the gladiatorial combat sequences.
 The desert landscapes around Ouarzazate doubled for the Roman province of North Africa.
-Sets from the film can still be seen at Atlas Studios today.
+Parts of the original sets remain visible at Atlas Studios today.

 Yes, Atlas Studios in Ouarzazate is open to visitors daily.
 Guided tours last approximately 1-2 hours and cost from 60 MAD per person.
 You can explore sets from Gladiator, Kingdom of Heaven, and other productions.
 Some sets are dismantled between productions, so what you see depends on timing.
 CLA Studios, also in Ouarzazate, offers similar tours.
 The best time to visit is morning for good light and to avoid afternoon heat.
 Photography is permitted throughout the tour.